HP-wascodigama/healthy-programs/README.md

 4. demodulation.m -> demodulation code in MATLAB.
 5. numGuessing.py -> It will tell you what number you are guessing (python3)
 6. src.R -> Different list operation in R.
+7. LOGICGAT.CPP -> AND and OR gate with cpp program.
+8.